 To save these documents to your disk, right click on the link to bring up a context menu and then

-The referee on the cover is Carlos Vera of Ecuador.
+The referee on the cover is Bjorn Kuipers of The Netherlands.

 Current versions of AYSO Laws of the Game are not available electronically.